-K13.11 Examiners' decisions
+K13.13 Examiners' decisions

-- K13.11.1R The Research Degrees Examining Board will make recommendations for the award of research degree to Academic Board on the basis of the reports and recommendation of the examiners following the viva voce examination and in consideration of outcomes from taught components. - K13.11.2R Following the viva voce examination the examiners may recommend that: - i the candidate be awarded the degree - ii the candidate be awarded the degree subject to minor amendments being made to the thesis/critical commentary(DPhil/MPhil) in which case the examiners shall indicate to the candidate in writing the amendments and corrections which are required or

-- iii the candidate be permitted to re-submit for the degree and be reexamined, with or without a viva voce examination; - iv the candidate be not awarded the degree and be not permitted to be re-examined; - v in the case of DPhil/MPhil by publication an unsuccessful candidate may be permitted to reapply after a period of three years.
+- K13.13.1R The Research Degrees Award Board will make recommendations for the award of research degree to Academic Board on the basis of the reports and recommendation of the examiners following the viva voce examination and in consideration of outcomes from taught components. - K13.13.2R Following the viva voce examination the examiners may recommend that: - a. the candidate be awarded the degree; - the candidate be awarded the degree subject to minor amendments being made to the thesis/critical commentary(DPhil/MPhil) in which case the examiners shall indicate to the candidate in writing the amendments and corrections which are required; - c. the candidate be permitted to re-submit for the degree and be re-examined, with or without a viva voce examination: - d. the candidate be not awarded the degree and be not permitted to be re-examined: - e. in the case of DPhil/MPhil by publication an unsuccessful candidate may be permitted to reapply after a period of three years;